bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:45:21

 For now, yeah.
-Yeah, I mean,

 Jonas: 00:45:23

-that is a seemingly a pretty big open question.
+That is a seemingly a pretty big open question.

 Greg: 00:45:25

-I mean, I don’t know how much of this is Twitter psyop or whatever, but people seem pretty contentious about it.
+I don’t know how much of this is Twitter psyop or whatever, but people seem pretty contentious about it.
 They’re like mad that people are making new releases of Bitcoin Core almost.
-Like, just why do you need to work on it?
-I think these people don’t have no idea what they’re talking about because they don’t understand how security works or build systems work or anything like that.
+"Why do you need to work on it?"
+I think these people have no idea what they’re talking about because they don’t understand how security works or build systems work or anything like that.

 Murch: 00:45:44

-Or that software just also ages in the context of what operating systems.
+Or that software just also ages in the context of what operating systems...chips and so forth.

-Greg: 00:45:49

-Yeah, that’s I mean like build chips and so forth.

-Murch: 00:45:52

-Yeah.
-Software’s just not.

 Greg: 00:45:53

+Like build systems.
 Try building something that hasn’t been touched in 10 years.

 Murch: 00:45:57